clipperhouse/uax29/words/README.md

 ### Performance

-On a Mac laptop, we see around 35MB/s, which works out to around 180 thousand words per second.
+On a Mac laptop, we see around 100MB/s, which works out to around 30 million words (word boundaries, really) per second.

 You should see approximately constant memory when using `Segmenter` or `Scanner`, independent of data size.
 When using `SegmentAll()`, expect memory to be `O(n)` on the number of words.